deniselashlley/gatsby-netlify-cms/src/pages/mystory/index.md

   I have been a practitioner of Yoga since 2002 and began teaching Yoga in 2015.

-  I discovered Yoga in a time of transition while I was ending a 9 year relationship and I was looking for some respite, solace and ‘me’ time.
+  I discovered Yoga in a time of transition while I was ending a long term relationship and I was looking for some respite, solace and ‘me’ time.

   At the end of my first class I felt amazing, so I went back for another and another.
-I discovered that through simply spending a regular 90 minutes with myself focused on breathing, moving and becoming still I began to become closer to myself, feel better about myself and more present in my body.
+I discovered that through simply spending regular time with myself focused on breathing, moving and becoming still I began to become closer to myself, feel better about myself and more present in my body.
 I also started to become aware of some of limiting beliefs that were preventing me from moving forward that showed up in my practice.
 My practice mat was like a mirror!
 I was awoken to the fact that I had not been looking after and connecting with myself and this had led me to become disconnected, have a lack of clarity of who I was, what I wanted or how to move forward.